Roy Goldman, FSA 1980, MAAA, CERA, PhD

 - Growing our global perspective.
 The stronger and more recognized our brand is internationally, the better we can serve our clients, and the stronger our brand will be for our traditional North American stakeholders.

-- Producing research and thought pieces on a timely basis on current issues that involve actuarial areas of practice
+- Producing research and thought pieces on a timely basis on current issues that involve actuarial areas of practice.

 - In the U.S., continue to improve cooperation among the five actuarial organizations.

 As a university professor with a Ph.D. in mathematics, I enjoyed teaching, but then I learned about the actuarial profession.
 The actuarial career was a perfect melding of my talents and interests.
 Like many of you, I love combining mathematics and statistics with law, taxes, investments, economics, and human behavior to design and price products that not only benefit my employer but also provide a great service and needed protection to the general public.
-I held key leadership positions with four employers and helped all of them successfully grow while creating opportunities for learning and growth for my staff.
+I held key leadership positions with four employers in four different cities and helped all of them successfully grow while creating opportunities for learning and growth for my staff.

 Volunteer and Governance Experience